 The tax burden rests heaviest on individuals.
 The Federal government collected $2.2 trillion in revenue in 2010.
 82% came from individual income taxes and payroll taxes, while only 9% came from corporate taxes.
 In 2015, the government collected nearly $4 trillion in revenues and borrowed funds, taking $1.5 trillion in individual income taxes and $1 trillion from Social Security and Medicare taxes, but only $342 billion from corporate taxes.

 (Naturally, the burden of taxes on wealthy individuals has also lightened.
-In the 2013 tax bracket, any income you made over $400,000 was taxed at 39.6%, down from 70% in the 1960s and 94% during World War II.
+In the 2013 tax bracket, any income you made over $400,000 was taxed at 39.6%, down from 70% in the 1960s and 94% during World War II, averaging 81% from 1932-1980, according to Thomas Piketty in Capital.
 At least, that’s the way it’s supposed to work.
 In 2008, the IRS reported the 400 richest Americans only paid 18%.
 A third of these 400 paid less than 15%, the same rate as someone making $36,000 a year.
 At the same time tax rates fell, the richest 1% saw its share of the national income double since 1979; the share of the richest 0.1% almost tripled.)

 The government hands out $1.3 trillion a year in tax breaks and subsidies, the majority of which benefit the top 20% of Americans and their businesses. $250 billion a year goes to the richest 1%.
 The Socialist Appeal reports, “It has been estimated that between subsidies, corporate tax underpayments and deductions, offshore tax havens, and various corporate tax loopholes, the wealthiest Americans avoid as much as $3 trillion in taxes every year.
 This is 3 times the U.S. annual budget deficit.”
 Oxfam found in April 2016 that the top 50 U.S. companies alone had $1.4 trillion hidden in tax havens.